Custom Processes

 'constructor' => [],

-// Whether the current process is enabled
+// Whether this process is enabled

 'enable' => true